glixx/QPiano/BUILD.md

 `make install -C build`

-(The pianobooster binary executable is now in the "build" subdirectory.)
+(The qpiano binary executable is now in the "build" subdirectory.)

 To build a debug version create a dir called "debug" and change to that dir and then type: